RichardLeeY/3DNPC/README.md

 sam deploy --stack-name chat-app sam sync --watch --stack-name chat-app
 ```
 In about 5 minutes,when the stack deployment accomplished .
 You can get API key and API gateway endpoint from the cloudformation stack outputs tab.
-Copy the api key value.
+Copy the API key value.
 You will use it in following steps.

-3. Prepare generative AI inference endpoint
+3. Prepare the generative AI inference endpoint
-    - Deploy open source ASR model Wisper from Sagemaker Studio JumpStart, It will cost about 5-10 minutes to finish deployment.
+    - Deploy open source ASR model Wisper from Sagemaker Studio JumpStart, It will take about 5-10 minutes to complete.
 When the SageMaker Endpoint is ready.
-Open the Lambda Console , find the <font color=#008000>chat-app-ChatFunction-XXX</font>  lambda function and add Environment variables , The key is "ASR_SAGEMAKER_ENDPOINT", The value is the sagemaker endpoint name that you get from this step(e.g. jumpstart-dft-hf-asr-whisper-large-v3).
+Open the Lambda Console , find the <font color=#008000>chat-app-ChatFunction-XXX</font>  lambda function and add Environment variables , Set the key as "ASR_SAGEMAKER_ENDPOINT", The value should be the sagemaker endpoint name that you get from this step(e.g. jumpstart-dft-hf-asr-whisper-large-v3).
-    - (Option) If you want to implement TTS for Chinese Language.
+    - (Optional) If you want to implement TTS for Chinese Language.
 Follow step to deploy Bark-small model with Sagemaker notebook instance.
-It will also cost about 5-10 minutes to finish.
+It will also take about 5-10 minutes to finish.
 When the sagemaker endpoint is ready.
-Open the lambda Console , find the <font color=#008000>chat-app-TtsAsyncFunction-XXX</font>  lambda function and add Environment variables, The key is "TTS_SAGEMAKER_ENDPOINT".
-The value is the sagemaker endpoint that you get from this step.
+Open the lambda Console , find the <font color=#008000>chat-app-TtsAsyncFunction-XXX</font>  lambda function and add Environment variables, The key as "TTS_SAGEMAKER_ENDPOINT".
+The value should be the sagemaker endpoint that you get from this step.
-4. Change API Setting for Media type "audio/wav",so that the /wisper api can accept audio/wav as payload.
+4. Change the API Gateway settings to allow the /whisper API to accept audio/wav payloads.
   - Open the AWS Console ,Select API Gateway. choose API "chat",  In the left-hand navigation pane, click on "API Settings".
   ![modify mediatype](./images/api-gateway-mediatype.png)
   - In the left-hand navigation pane click on "Resources", then Click "Deploy API",Here you can choose "prod" stage and Deploy.